Pavel4e5/zapret2/docs/manual.en.md

 The core component of zapret2 is the **nfqws2** program (**dvtws2** on BSD, **winws2** on Windows).
 Written in C, it serves as the primary packet manipulator.
 It includes functions for packet interception, basic [filtering](#using-multiple-profiles), recognition of major protocols and payloads, support for host and IP [lists](#filtering-by-lists), [automated](#failure-detector-and-auto-hostlists) hostlists with block detection, a system of multiple [profiles](#using-multiple-profiles) (strategies), [raw packet transmission](#receiving-and-sending-packets), and other utility functions.
 However, it does not contain the logic for traffic modification itself; this is handled by Lua code called from [nfqws2](#nfqws2).

 Consequently, the Lua code is the next most critical part of the project.
 The base package includes the [zapret-lib.lua](#zapret-liblua-base-function-library) helper library, the [zapret-antidpi.lua](#zapret-antidpilua-dpi-attack-program-library) DPI attack library, and the [zapret-auto.lua](#zapret-autolua-automation-and-orchestration-library) orchestration library for dynamic decision-making.
-Additionally, it features `zapret-tests.lua` for testing C functions, `zapret-wgobfs.lua` for WireGuard protocol obfuscation, and `zapret-pcap.lua` for capturing traffic into .cap files.
+Additionally, it features `zapret-tests.lua` for testing C functions, `zapret-obfs.lua` for protocol obfuscation, and `zapret-pcap.lua` for capturing traffic into .cap files.

 Project requires LuaJIT-2.1+ or PUC Lua 5.3+.
 Older versions are not tested and not supported.